Hilbert Functions of Chopped Ideals: On the missing sextic

 Consider a partition of $Z$ into two disjoint subsets $Z_1,Z_2$, each consisting of $9$ points.
 Since $h_S(3) = 10$, there are two distinct cubics $g_1,g_2$ such that $I(Z_i)_3 = \langle g_i \rangle_\KK$.
 We will prove that the sextic $g =g_1g_2$ is not generated by the quintics $f_0,f_1,f_2$; in particular $g \notin ({I_{\langle 5 \rangle}})_6$ and $I(Z) = \langle f_0, f_1,f_2, g \rangle_S$.
 In order to prove this result, we introduce some geometric tools.

-The first one is an elementary fact about fibers of a branched cover, which is at the foundation of monodromy techniques: \begin{proposition} Let $X,Y$ be irreducible, reduced, quasi-projective varieties and let $f \colon X \to Y$ be a finite map.
-Let $Z$ be a closed subvariety of $X$ which intersects the generic fibers of $f$.
-Then $Z=X$. \end{proposition} \begin{proof} Without loss of generality assume $f$ is surjective.
-Consider the graph $\Gamma$ of $f$ in $X \times Y$.
-That is, $\Gamma = \set{ (x,y) \in X \times Y | y = f(x) }$.
-Since $f$ is a morphism and $X$ is irreducible, $\Gamma$ is closed in $X \times Y$ and irreducible.
-Moreover, since $f$ is finite, $\dim X = \dim Y = \dim \Gamma$.
+The first one is an elementary fact about fibers of a branched cover, which is at the foundation of monodromy techniques: \begin{proposition} Let $f \colon X \to Y$ be a dominant generically finite map of irreducible varieties.
+Let $Z$ be a closed subvariety of $X$ which intersects general fibers of $f$.
+Then $Z=X$. \end{proposition} \begin{proof} Since $Z$ intersects general fibers of $f$, we have that $f|_Z$ is dominant too.
+Since $f|_Z$ is dominant and $Z$ is a subvariety of $X$, we have $\dim X \geq \dim Z \geq \dim Y$.
+On the other hand, since $f$ is dominant and finite, we have $\dim X = \dim Y$.
+Therefore $\dim Z = \dim X$ and since $X$ is irreducible, we conclude $Z = X$. \end{proof}